 Because the WATCH Dog's frequency range is limited to the sub-frequency bass range, its placement requirements are slightly different than for a full frequency speaker.
-The WATCH Dog is shipped with casters installed on the bottom of the cabinet To assist in moving the WATCH Dog about, it is recommended that you leave the casters attached while positioning your subwoofer.
+The WATCH Dog is shipped with casters installed on the bottom of the cabinet.
+Leave the casters on the Dog as you move it to its desried location.

 The ideal position of the WATCH Dog subwoofer is somewhat dependent on its primary use.
-In systems where the WATCH Dog is used as the Low Frequency Effects (LFE) Channel in a home theater system, it may be located in the front or back of the room, depending on architectural considerations.
-In general, the lower frequency range will be reinforced by the room boundaries and corners.
+In home theaters where the WATCH Dog is used as the Low Frequency Effects (LFE) Channel, it may be located in a variety of positons, depending on architectural considerations.
+In general, the lower frequency range will be reinforced by room boundaries and corners.
 Since most of the information contained in the LFE channel is in the sub-frequency bass range, with little information in the mid and upper bass, there are some advantages to placing the WATCH Dog near the room boundaries or near a corner.
 Some care is needed to avoid introducing upper-bass colorations caused by corner placement.
 While surround processors provide the low frequency equalized signal for the LFE Channel, it has been our experience that in some systems it is desirable to use the Low Pass crossover on the WATCH Dog Control Panel to additionally limit upper bass range.
 This is particularly important and useful when the WATCH Dog is placed in the corner.

-coherent, it is very important to time align the WATCH Dog in the room using the Phase Control on the Control Panel.
-This procedure will be described in section 6.
+Since all Wilson Audio Speakers are phase and time coherent, it is very important to time align the WATCH Dog in the room using the Phase Control on the Control Panel.
+This procedure will be described in Section 6.0.